I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pcregisterphysicalconnectionfromexternal.md

 <p>The information that is required to register an external physical connection must be supplied to the two drivers.
 This can be done during an initial coordinated install of the two devices, or it can be done dynamically by a user-mode configuration program that coordinates changes to the configurations of both devices.</p>

 <p>An adapter driver can call the <a href="audio.iunregisterphysicalconnection_unregisterphysicalconnectionfromexternal">IUnregisterPhysicalConnection::UnregisterPhysicalConnectionFromExternal</a> method to delete the registration of a physical connection that was registered by a previous call to <b>PcRegisterPhysicalConnectionFromExternal</b>.
-For more information, see <a href="NULL">Dynamic Audio Subdevices</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/d8ebd6d9-37ed-4890-aae1-5ecf58f2e22a">Dynamic Audio Subdevices</a>.</p>

 ## -requirements
 <table>